 Detective Anko killing the vampire teacher at the school sets the tonal shift leading up to the events of Call of the Night Season 2.
 The slice-of-life RomCom story starts off as an introspective consideration of superficial friendships and the meaning of love only to transition toward a different atmosphere as the first major story arcs began to take shape in Call of the Night Episode 11.

 In Call of the Night Episode 12, Ko begins having second thoughts about turning into a vampire because of bloodlust.
 So while the story still has a certain vibe it’s a darker nightlife from hereon since now there is an element of fear hanging in the air.

-All in all, it’s predicted that the first season’s finale, Yofukashi no Uta Episode 13, will find a stopping point corresponding to Volume 5: Chapter 46.
+All in all, as predicted the first season’s finale, Yofukashi no Uta Episode 13, found a stopping point corresponding to Volume 5: Chapter 46.

 While there are many plot threads still left hanging, there is plot resolution regarding the death threat by the other vampires since Nazuna forced them to back off by agreeing to the deal where she does everything in her power to make Ko fall in love with her.

 The good news is that there is plenty of source material currently available for making Call of the Night Season 2.
 Arguably, there are already enough chapters available for making a third and fourth season already.

 Better yet, English-only manga readers who wish to read ahead of the anime can jump straight to manga Volume 5: Chapter 47 (or you can start from the beginning to read the minor skipped scenes).

 Call of the Night 2 anime TV spoilers (plot summary/synopsis)